Hawaii Official Landlord Tenant Complaint (2nd Circuit Court)

 - The lease situation (formal written, oral with no written lease, or expired lease)

-- The way in which the tenant broke the lease (nonpayment or a violation of lease terms)
+- How the tenant broke the lease (nonpayment or a violation of lease terms)

 - The type of notice provided to the tenant (the 5 Day Notice to Pay Rent, the 10 Day Notice to Cure, or the 45 Day Termination of Month-to-Month Tenancy notices)